 I really wish she could read it.
 I feel that she ghost-wrote it with me so that her precious daughters will understand her and remember the fathomless love she had for them when they grow up enough to comprehend what had happened while they were still babies.

 Beautiful (Late) Penmi Phazang Kikon, wife of Mmhonlumo Kikon

-Mmhonlomu Kikon with his late wife, Penmi Phazang Kikon and their two daughters, Noying and Lumchi
+Mmhonlomu Kikon with his late wife, Penmi Phazang Kikon, and their two daughters, Noying and Lumchi

 Also, would be great if you can share a personal note for R&L folks who buy this book from our shop.
-Do you have any thoughts on what you would like to sign in that note?
+Do you have any thoughts on what you would like to sign in on that note?
 Do share.

-Everyone in this world goes through the grief and pain of losing someone near and dear at one point of time or the other.
+Everyone in this world goes through the grief and pain of losing someone near and dear at one point in time or the other.
 Readers will identify with that spirit of sharing the memories of someone they lost and how it is etched in our hearts forever.
 The Poems will reinforce the readers with the beauty of life and the need to make it more memorable than ever.
 How fleeting life is and how unforgettably painful death is will be the reflections on one’s mind upon reading The Penmi Poems.